 Backup and take another shot at it!

 My first pontoon was a Playbuoy Captain.
 As you can see in the picture it had a hard top, that folded up and back.
 I bought it with a 25 hp Evenrude 2 stroke.
 A good starter pontoon.

 My 2005 Bennington equipped with a 90 hp Yamaha 4 stroke motor.
-I love it but would not get the fishing seats in the front next time.
+I love it but would not get the fishing package next time.